 Symptoms of Meth Withdrawal

-Withdrawal from meth can be a scary and uncomfortable process.
+Withdrawal from methamphetamine can be a scary and uncomfortable process.
 But making it through the symptoms of meth withdrawal can mean finding freedom from addiction.

 What does it mean to go through meth withdrawals?